 By “operational guidelines,” we mean a combination of the aerial lift manufacturer’s manual and your organization’s own safety recommendations.
 To avoid aerial lift accidents, all operators must have a solid understanding of their equipment and surroundings.
 With proper hands-on training and certification, your employees are more likely to adhere to these important guidelines!

+To avoid aerial lift & scissor lift accidents, it all starts from the ground up – literally!
 From cherry pickers to telescopic boom lifts to scissor lifts, any aerial work platform requires a solid, stable foundation to work on.
 For outdoor work especially, ensure your employees always operate aerial lifts and MEWPs on flat, even surfaces.
 Mud, water, inclines and other hazards should be avoided at all costs.
-Sometimes, the cause of accidents in the air starts right at ground level!

 Always be aware of overhead power lines.
 Electrocutions and serious injuries occur when workers or equipment come in contact with live electrical wires.
 Before working, ensure the general aerial lift work zone is free of dangerous power lines.
 If your job requires workers in close proximity to power lines, extra training & instruction is recommended.